 Finally, there’s the story idea that won’t leave you alone until you write it, even though you think it won’t be very popular.
 Those aren’t common.
-I’ve had only one so far; that was “Hiccup’s Bride,” and it has become my #2 story, to my complete astonishment.
+I’ve had only a couple of those so far; one of them was “Hiccup’s Bride,” and that one has become my #2 story, to my complete astonishment.
 It's based on a concept that a huge chunk of the fandom will reject outright, pairing Hiccup with an OC instead of Astrid.
 “No one would want to read this!”
 I kept telling myself.
 But the idea literally gave me no peace until I sat down and wrote it.
 I gave it my best shot, a lot of people like it, and it might be the story that shows my writing abilities in their best light.

 Incidentally, I’ve found a secondary reason for writing any particular story that occurs to me: sometimes reality stinks, and it’s nice to be able to create my own story where the ending is just as happy as I want it to be.
 Call it escapism if you want; I don’t mind.
 Everybody needs an escape now and then.
 Some escape with drugs or alcohol or gambling or sex; I escape to a world of familiar characters that I create with my own fingers on a keyboard.
 It’s a lot less expensive than the other escapes, it doesn’t break any laws, it hurts no one, I never get a hangover or an STD, and (perhaps best of all) I can share it with others when it’s done.